Murray-Assal/open-weather-data-pipeline/README.md

 ### Prerequisites
 - Docker & docker‑compose installed on your system.
 - A free API key from your weather data provider (if required).
-- Basic knowledge of command line, Python, and Postgres.
+- Basic knowledge of command line, Python, and DataBricks.

 ### Installation
 1. Clone the repository: